-- Enter the Alarm Output Settings interface: Configuration> Event > Basic Event > Alarm Output. - 2.
-Select one alarm output channel in the Alarm Output drop-down list.
-You can also set a name for the alarm output (optional). - The Delay time can be set to 5sec, 10sec, 30sec, 1min, 2min, 5min, 10min or Manual.
+- 2. Select one alarm output channel in the Alarm Output drop-down list.
+You can also set a name for the alarm output (optional). - 3.
+The Delay time can be set to 5sec, 10sec, 30sec, 1min, 2min, 5min, 10min or Manual.
 The delay time refers to the time duration that the alarm output remains in effect after alarm occurs. - 4.
 Click Arming Schedule to enter the Edit Schedule Time interface.
 The time schedule configuration is the same as the settings of the arming schedule for motion detection Refer to Task 2: Set the Arming Schedule for Motion Detection in Section 10.1.1. - 5.
 You can copy the settings to other alarm outputs.